Sinus tarsi syndrome: Causes

+Sinus tarsi syndrome can have a variety of causes.
+The most common is an inversion (rolling out) ankle sprain, which makes up 70–80% of cases, followed by pronation of the foot, which is responsible for about 20–30% of cases.
+More rarely, excessive physical activity and other forms of foot trauma/chronic ankle injury are thought to be the cause.

+In the case of posterior tibial tendon dysfunction causing flatfoot, sinus tarsi syndrome can also develop due to the disruption in the entire structure of the foot.

+The condition is also thought to be caused by ankle/subtalar joint instability causing inflammation in the area.

 Symptoms

-Sinus tarsi syndrome is characterized by pain, tenderness, and instability/aggravation of the pain when walking on uneven surfaces or during weight bearing activity.
+Sinus tarsi syndrome is characterized by pain, tenderness, and instability/aggravation of the pain when walking on uneven surfaces or during weight-bearing activity.
 The pain will be also aggravated by inversion (turning in) and eversion (turning out).
 Looseness of the ankle and foot joints can also occur.
 There is also often the presence of ligament tears, arthrofibrosis, ganglion cysts, or degeneration of the joints.
 Occasionally, peroneal spasms, valgus hindfoot, and limited varus motion can also be present.

 Diagnosis

 X-ray can show some impingement in the sinus tarsi area.
 Other diagnostic tests include: bone scans, CT scans, and MRI evaluation.
 Doctors may inject local anesthetic to localize the problem to the sinus tarsi.
 Radiopharmaceuticals can also be used to identify inflammation.
 Ankle arthroscopy may also be used to locate damaged tissue.
 Diagnosis is often a process of elimination as sinus tarsi syndrome is rarely a definitive disorder.

 Treatment

 Conservative treatments

 Conservative (non-surgical) treatments are often considered first.
 Possible treatments include: